 I launched a complimentary NICU photography program, effective 10/4/2019, called Noah's Gifts.
-This is not a non-profit, it’s not affiliated with any charity, and it’s not an extension of any hospital.
-It’s in honor of my very own premature baby (Matthias Noah Lewis), my experience as a NICU mom, and my heart to give.
-This is the most perfect way for me to help preemie newborns and their families get through what I've gone through.
-To learn more about my personal experience please visit "About Me"
+This is not affiliated with any charity and it’s not an extension of any hospital.
+It is in honor of my very own premature baby, Matthias Noah Lewis, my experience as a NICU mom, and my heart to give.
+This is the best way for me to help preemie newborns and their families get through what I've gone through.
+To learn more about my personal experience, please visit "About Me."

-These sessions are for families with newborn babies born before 36 weeks, and have spent 3 or more weeks at the NICU in Toledo.
-Families may also qualify if the baby was born after 36 weeks, but is critically ill or approaching end of life.
+These sessions are for families with newborn babies born before 36 weeks who have spent 3 or more weeks at the NICU in Toledo.
+Families may also qualify if the baby was born after 36 weeks but is critically ill or approaching end of life.

 1. Sessions will be coordinated with the parents only.
 I will check in at the hospital as a photographer and guest of the family.